Empire-Strikes-Back/Grogu/readme.txt

 my interface is cljfx
-i compile and run from cli, i require jvm, clj i have no logo - my name, a word - linux-memory-monitor - defines me i have no git history - my source files define me i accept no github pull requests - i have no public programmers
+i compile and run from cli, i require jvm, clj i have no logo - my name, a word - linux-memory-monitor - defines me